greatericontop/weaponmaster/WEAPONS.md

 2.5% chance of dropping for a `Wither`, or complete the **Wither Challenge** (see [`FEATURES.md`](https://github.com/greatericontop/weaponmaster/blob/main/FEATURES.md)).

 Increases all the enchantments on an item by 1 level.
 Can only be used once per item.

+### Master Seal

+Like an `Expert Seal`, but it can be used on an item after it has already been sealed once.
+It can thus upgrade enchantments a total of 2 levels!

 ### Flask of Ichor